Chart Color Schemes

 Newport - Bilgola's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.6 and 6.3% of residents respectively.
-A majority, 73.6%, reported being completely free from medical ailments, slightly higher than the Greater Sydney average of 72.8%.
-As of June 2021, 22.9% of residents are aged 65 and over (3,180 people), which is lower than the 24.1% in Greater Sydney.
-Health outcomes among seniors in Newport-Bilgola are particularly strong, outperforming those of the general population in health metrics.
+The most prevalent medical conditions are arthritis and asthma, affecting 7.6 and 6.3% respectively.
+73.6% of residents report no medical ailments, slightly higher than Greater Sydney's 72.8%.
+As of 2021, 22.9% of residents are aged 65 or over (3,180 people), lower than Greater Sydney's 24.1%.
+Senior health outcomes are notably strong, outperforming the general population in health metrics.

 Frequently Asked Questions - Health